annelledejager/simple-backend/README.md

 ### Prerequisites

 You need to install docker and docker-compose.
-[Following theses](https://docs.docker.com/docker-for-mac/) instructions.
+Follow [theses](https://docs.docker.com/docker-for-mac/) instructions.

 ## Running the tests